ISO 20022 Migration

 ISO 20022 is transforming the global payments landscape, bringing faster, more transparent, and efficient transactions.
 This page outlines key information about ISO 20022, its benefits, and what to expect throughout this process.

-What is ISO 20022 Migration?
+What is ISO 20022 migration?

-ISO 20022 is a global and open messaging standard that enables financial institutions and their customers to exchange structured messages with rich financial information across multiple jurisdictions and payment networks.
+Championed by SWIFT and other major market infrastructures globally, ISO 20022 is a global and open messaging standard that enables financial institutions and their customers to exchange structured messages with rich financial information across multiple jurisdictions and payment networks.

-Championed by SWIFT and other major market infrastructures globally, this new standard replaces older and fragmented message formats with a common language covering a wide range of transactions, including payments, securities, trade finance and FX.
+This new standard for cross-border payments will take effect by November 2026, and replaces older and fragmented message formats with a common language covering a wide range of transactions, including payments, securities, trade finance and FX.

-How Will ISO 20022 Benefit You?
+How will ISO 20022 benefit you?

 The ISO 20022 standard supports richer and better structured data, providing organisations with several benefits: